Chicken congee made in the Instant Pot recipe by Nut Free Wok

 • Chinese donut – it’s deep fried, so check what kind of oil is used and what else is deep fried in the oil

-• goji berry – might be packaged on shared equipment with peanuts and unless it’s organic, they might have food coloring and preservatives to make them look bright red
+• goji berry – might be packaged on shared equipment with peanuts.
+Unless it’s organic, they might have food coloring and preservatives to make them look bright red

 • preserved turnips, preserved mustard greens – might be packaged on shared equipment with peanuts; they’re ususally washed or rinsed before chopping but there’s still a small risk of cross-contact